 - Professional Service

 Annual professional development reviews were initiated in 2009 under the PD Audit Program.
-Registrants who do not meet the required annual and three year reporting minimums may be referred to the Executive Director for further review and action.
+Registrants who do not meet the required annual and three year reporting minimums may be referred to the CEO/Registrar for further review and action.

 Governing the Registrants Through Its Bylaws: BCIA is governed by an elected Council and operates within a model that distinguishes between strategic leadership and operations/management.
-Council and the Executive Director/Registrar have distinct and complementary responsibilities in advancing the mission of BCIA.
-Council provides overall strategic direction for the organization and delegates authority to the ED/Registrar in a manner that provides a broad degree of freedom to exercise creativity and judgement to achieve goals of the organization.
+Council and the CEO/Registrar have distinct and complementary responsibilities in advancing the mission of BCIA.
+Council provides overall strategic direction for the organization and delegates authority to the CEO/Registrar in a manner that provides a broad degree of freedom to exercise creativity and judgement to achieve goals of the organization.
 Council ensures that BCIA's goals are clear, the parameters and approval points are established, and the evaluation criteria are mutually understood.
-Council also contains up to 4 lay councillors that are appointed by the provincial government.
+Council also consists of up to 4 lay councillors that are appointed by the provincial government.

 Complaint Process: The public has access to a fair and responsive Complaint Process to address incompetent or unethical practice by registered agrology professionals.